microsoft/ML-For-Beginners/2-Regression/4-Logistic/README.md

 There are other types of logistic regression, including multinomial and ordinal:

-- **Multinomial**, involves having more than one category - "Orange, White, and Striped".
+- **Multinomial**, which involves having more than one category - "Orange, White, and Striped".
-- **Ordinal**, involves ordered categories, useful if we wanted to order our outcomes logically, like our pumpkins that are ordered by a finite number of sizes (mini,sm,med,lg,xl,xxl).
+- **Ordinal**, which involves ordered categories, useful if we wanted to order our outcomes logically, like our pumpkins that are ordered by a finite number of sizes (mini,sm,med,lg,xl,xxl).

 ![Multinomial vs ordinal regression](./images/multinomial-ordinal.png)
 > Infographic by [Dasani Madipalli](https://twitter.com/dasani_decoded)